16 Best CRM for Mac, iPhone, iPad & Other Apple iOS Software

 SaaS CRM is cloud-based, meaning you’ll have access to the app and all associated data 24/7.
 Data is securely stored through the vendor on a service like Amazon Web Services, Google Cloud, or Microsoft Azure.
 CRM vendor customer support will be around to help you with any technical issues you may have.

-Other great assets are the Daylite Mail Assistant, which integrates directly with Apple Mail (something very few platforms do).
 Daylite offers loads of customization options.
-These include a variety of ways to categorize and tag contacts, tasks, projects, deals, etc. It allows you to create custom and flexible reports, as well as administrative team and user permissions.
-Finally, as a Mac tool, it works with other Apple apps like Calendar, Contacts and even Siri.
+These include a variety of ways to categorize and tag contacts, tasks, projects, deals, etc. It allows you to create custom and flexible reports, as well as administrative team and user permissions

-Daylite is $24 per user per month, billed annually.
-Visit the vendor’s site for the most current prices or specials.
+Daylite is $24 per user per month, billed annually

-Manages workflows for improved project management; you’ll be able to effectively assign and track leads, keep an eye on the sales process, and record customer interactions across channels
+HubSpot CRM manages workflows for improved project management; you’ll be able to effectively assign and track leads, keep an eye on the sales process, and record customer interactions across channels.
+This really is some great free CRM software for Mac.

 Well-built iOS native app with good functionality on iPad and iPhone